yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

    &nbsp; i) servers with the id = maven-releases, username, and password of the Nexus instance. (one we are going to release for production environments)
    &nbsp; ii) servers with the id = maven-snapshots, username, and password of the Nexus instance. (one we are going to release for development environments)

+Nexus Configuration:

+Update your pom.xml file with your Nexus repositories.

+Copy the maven-releases URL, and maven-snapshots URL from the Nexus Repository  and update in the pom.xml file in the code repository.

 Add DockerHub credentials in Jenkins: